The Mountain Top

 My Own Conflict

 Back in that New Zealand conference room, something personal was happening.
-As I learned the Evaporating Cloud method, I found myself mapping my own internal conflicts.
+As I learned the Evaporating Cloud method, I found myself thinking about my own internal conflicts.

-I sat with a blank piece of paper and started listing everything that bothered me, frustrated me, or created dissatisfaction in my life:
+After the workshop I sat down with a blank piece of paper and started listing everything that bothered me, frustrated me, or created dissatisfaction in my life:

 - My energy levels were variable throughout each week